Let's Explore Kubernetes:

 Let’s explore how Poppy standardises the kitchen activities so that meals can be prepared at scale.

-In order for the restaurant analogies to become “real” in the coming sections, we will perform comparisons with an IT business which has an application applying various audio effects to a file, such as reducing background noise or boosting the volume.
+To make the restaurant analogy concrete, we will compare it with an IT business that runs an audio application.
+Users upload an audio file and request effects such as reducing background noise or boosting volume.

 In this section: